To the Members of Capital Trade Links Limited

 Report on Other Legal and Regulatory Requirements

-f) with respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in Annexure B'; and
+With respect to the adequacy of the internal financial controls over financialreporting of the Company with reference to these Ind AS financial statements and theoperating effectiveness of such controls refer to our separate Report in "Annexure2 to this report;

-g) with respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+With respect to the other matters to be included in the Auditor's Report in accordancewith Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended in our opinionand to the best of our information and according to the explanations given to us:

-i. the Company does not have any pending litigations which would impact its financialposition in its financial statements;
+The Company does not have any pending litigations which would impact its financialposition;

-ii. the Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses; and
+The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses;

 |Chartered Accountants |